High-Speed Internet Services

 Internet during emergencies

 During emergencies, affordable internet service is vital.
 For example, during the COVID-19 pandemic, public health experts have urged older adults and others to stay home and avoid unnecessary interactions with people outside the home.
 High-speed internet has helped older adults use online apps to receive telehealth services, shop for groceries and other items, work from home, connect with friends and family, and engage in lifelong learning opportunities.
-Nine in ten adults reported that their internet service is important or essential during the pandemic.
-Moving forward, policymakers can support increased adoption during other emergencies.
+Nine in ten adults reported that their internet service has been important or essential during the pandemic.
+Policymakers can support increased adoption during other such emergencies.

 HIGH-SPEED INTERNET SERVICES: Policy